 - books, DVDs, CDs, or videos belonging to other libraries or video rental stores

 - videos, DVDs, or other copies made from cable and/or satellite broadcasts

 - unauthorized copies of videos, DVDs, CDs, software, or other electronic files

 At the discretion of the library, copies may be limited to one semester on reserve; subsequent uses by the same faculty member may require permission of the copyright holder.

 The library reserves the right to limit the number of copies of an item that may be placed on reserve, as well as the amount of a work that may be copied and placed on reserve.

 The library may refuse to place any item on reserve if, in the opinion of the librarian, accepting the item would constitute a copyright infringement.

-Access to electronic reserves must be limited to enrolled students.
+Access to electronic reserves must be limited to currently-enrolled students.